Lebanese International University: The campuses

 LIU has nine campuses at different locations in Lebanon: Bekaa, Beirut, Saida, Nabatieh, Mount Lebanon, Tripoli, Tyre, Rayak and Halba-Akkar.
 The Bekaa Campus is the ‘mother’ of LIU’s many Lebanon based campuses.
 It has a main cafeteria with more than 500 seating capacity, several shops and eateries, dormitories for both female and male students, and recreational facilities including a pool, a football stadium, several green fields and parking areas.
 The Beirut Campus is located not far from the Beirut Central District and consists of seven buildings.
 The campus also has cafeterias; large auditoriums, underground parking, and housing for female and male students in University owned apartment buildings adjacent to campus.

 Beirut Campus

 The Beirut campus is located within a residential area of Mouseitbeh in west Beirut.
-It consists of seven buildings, Blocks A to G.

-The first building, as shown on the picture, is Block-A. This building is about five to six stories high, and the office of the campus manager can be found at the fifth floor.
+It consists of seven buildings, Blocks A to G. The first building, as shown on the picture, is Block-A. This building is about five to six stories high, and the office of the campus manager can be found at the fifth floor.

-The second building, Block-B, is much larger, and it is about eight stories high.
+The second building, Block-B is about eight stories high.
 Three stories below, the university has an underground parking space and two auditoriums.
 Major facilities for students, such as the registration office, the business office, and student affairs office, are located at the first floor of the building.
 The university cafeteria can also be found in this story.